-- 45. The examiners who issued the UnoWeb patents examined claims in parent and related applications, and repeatedly cited many prior art references, before satisfying themselves that the claims of the patents differed substantially from the paradigm of earlier technology. - 46.
+- 53. Mr. Almeida disclosed his inventions to the public, had the claims in the patents-in-suit repeatedly scrutinized on grounds of eligibility, novelty, non-obviousness, written description, and enablement by examiners at the U.S. Patent Office, overcame hundreds of prior art references through prosecution proceedings, paid and continues to pay filing and maintenance fees to the U.S. Patent Office, and was awarded the UnoWeb patents.
+Because of those actions, the public has benefitted from Mr. Almeida's disclosures, and each claim of each patent is statutorily protected by a presumption of validity that can be rebutted only by clear and convincing evidence. - 54.
+The examiners who issued the UnoWeb patents examined claims in parent and related applications, and repeatedly cited many prior art references, before satisfying themselves that the claims of the patents differed substantially from the paradigm of earlier technology. - 55.
 During examination of the UnoWeb patents, the U.S. Patent Office had access to and knowledge of the then-current state of the art and earlier technology.
-For the patents-in-suit alone, the materials cited on the face of the patents and considered by the examiners include hundreds of U.S. patents and published applications, foreign patent documents, and non-patent references. - 47.
-The U.S. Patent Office's examination of the UnoWeb patents has extended over fifteen years and continues today in pending patent applications.
+For the patents-in-suit alone, the materials cited on the face of the patents and considered by the examiners include hundreds of U.S. patents and published applications, foreign patent documents, and non-patent references.

+- 56. The U.S. Patent Office's examination of the UnoWeb patents has extended over fifteen years and continues today in pending patent applications.
 Six of the UnoWeb patents issued after Bilski v.
 Kappos, 561 U.S. 593 (2010), and Mayo Collaborative Servs. v.
 Prometheus Labs., Inc., 132 S. Ct.
-1289 (2012) (UnoWeb '047, '102, '163, '967, '718, and '606 patents). - 48.
+1289 (2012) (UnoWeb '047, '102, '163, '967, '718, and '606 patents).
+35 - 57.
 The UnoWeb patents claim technical solutions to technological problems including using thresholds to prevent internet "click fraud," enabling content aggregation where the content is generated by two or more web servers, managing how interactions with the Internet are manipulated to yield a desired result such as content aggregation or advertising revenue sharing, monitoring and accurately logging the display of internet advertising, mapping out relationships between content hosts, and indexing objects and relating objects for display on a web page.
 District Courts throughout the United States have found claims directed to concepts similar to those contained in the UnoWeb patents to be patent eligible.
+36

-&lt;sup>26 Although the examinations of four of these UnoWeb patents predated Alice Corp. v.
+35 Although the examinations of four of these UnoWeb patents predated Alice Corp. v.
 CLS Bank Int'l, 134 S. Ct.
 2347 (2014), Alice applied the Mayo framework and stated that its holding "follows from our prior cases, and Bilski in particular."